SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮Overlay specifications⟯ are written ⟮‹some_number/list/range›⟯ ^\item‹-2,4-5,7›
-⟮\only⟯⟮‹overlay-spec›{text⟯}: ⟮only render the text⟯ ⟮on the specified slides⟯ ⟮\uncover⟯⟮‹overlay-spec›{text⟯}: ⟮only render the text⟯ ⟮on the specified slides,⟯ but ⟮still take up space on the other slides⟯&nbsp;
+⟮\only⟯⟮‹overlay-spec›{text⟯}: ⟮only render the text⟯ ⟮on the specified slides⟯ ⟮\uncover⟯⟮‹overlay-spec›{text⟯}: ⟮only render the text⟯ ⟮on the specified slides,⟯ but ⟮still take up space on the other slides⟯

 flex-container:✫sm_L5.png✫